Introduction

 Biometric Integration

 Biometric integration allows many apps to be secured behind device fingerprint or facial recognition.
+Many of the best authenticator apps now support biometric locks, such as fingerprint or facial recognition, to secure access to codes.
+In fact, all top-tier apps now mandate biometrics to view codes, preventing unauthorized physical access to devices.
 This keeps codes protected even if the phone itself is unlocked.

 Two Factor Authentication